mailcmd/js-mgestures/README.md

 # js-mgestures
 Simple pure javascritp mouse gestures controller.
 I took some ideas from https://github.com/adkelley/elm-mouse-gesture and levenshtein algorithm.
 I also took some small pieces of code from the internet to be able to draw the mouse tail.

+The gesture will start when you press the right button of your mouse and will end when you stop pressing it.

 ## How it works?

 This is the directions guide: